Step-by-Step Guide: How to Update Your Aadhaar Card DOB

 Step-by-Step Guide: Updating Your DOB Online

-While online updates for your Aadhaar Date of Birth are possible, they are generally restricted to minor corrections and only if your original DOB was unverified or declared.
+While online updates for your Aadhaar Date of Birth are possible, they are generally restricted to minor corrections and primarily for unverified or declared original DOB entries.
 If your DOB is already verified and you need a major change, you’ll likely need to visit an Aadhaar Enrolment Centre.
 For minor corrections, the online process through the Self Service Update Portal (SSUP) is convenient.

 You’ll need a registered mobile number linked to your Aadhaar for this process, as all communication and OTPs will be sent there.
-Ensure you have a scanned copy of a valid Proof of Date of Birth document ready before you begin.
+Before starting, ensure you have a scanned copy of a valid Proof of Date of Birth document ready.
 This document must clearly show your correct Date of Birth.

 Pro Tip: Document Preparation